Thermoplastic Starch (TPS) Food Packaging: Advanced Reinforcement Strategies

 Functional Coatings

-Ultra-thin layers of PLA or bio-waxes function as a protective "raincoat," ensuring the packaging remains stable even in high-moisture environments.
+Ultra-thin layers of PLA or bio-waxes function as a protective barrier, maintaining stability in high humidity.

 Plasma Modification